Home Renting in Australia: A Guide for Tenants & Renters

 Need help organising your move?
 Find checklists for moving, and tips for how to organise your move, with Selectra's moving house guides

-Upfront costs: Bond or security deposit, rent in advance, rental application processing fees, and moving fees
+- Upfront rental costs: (Bond or security deposit, rent in advance, rental application processing fees, & moving fees)

-Recurring costs: Renters insurance, utilities, internet, and phone service
+- Recurring rental costs: (Renters insurance, utilities, internet, and phone plan)

 Commonwealth Rent Assistance (CRA)